apify/apify-docs/docs/storage.md

 * `WkzbQMuFYuamGv3YF` - the store's numerical ID if the store is unnamed
 * `username~store-name` - your username and the store's name separated by a tilde (`~`) character (e.g. `janedoe~ecommerce-scraping-results`) if the store is named

 To access your storages via the Apify API (if you are using the `username~store-name` store ID format), you will need to append your secret API token as a query parameter.
+This is because the numerical store IDs are harder for potential mischief makers to guess than the `username~store-name` format.
 You can find your token on the [Integrations](https://my.apify.com/account#/integrations) page of your Apify account.

 For a detailed breakdown of each storage API endpoint, see the [API documentation](https://docs.apify.com/api/v2#/reference/datasets).